- Blogtober Came Early | Day 1/30

-A trap we all need when we are in limbo and struggling to come out of a creative funk.
+We all need a trap when we are in limbo and struggling to come out of a creative funk.
 A trap we all need to cover the echo chambers of our blogs with stories untold.
 A trap we all need to amplify the emerging voices within us.
 A trap we all need, period.

-I’m not privy to the targets you had set for yourselves but from where I sit, this was a huge success.
+I’m not privy to the targets you had set for yourself, but this was a huge success from where I sit.
 To get even one person to commit to your own terms and follow the prompts every waking day is no mean feat.
 Congratulations!

-Blogtober and Blogmas have been around (none of which I’ve participated in) but I highly doubt anyone follows prompts during the challenge.
-The more reason as to why I give huge props to the participants for pulling this off.
+Blogtober and Blogmas have been around (none of which I’ve taken part in), but I highly doubt anyone follows prompts during the challenge.
+The more reason I give huge props to the participants for pulling this off.

 My only proposal for the next challenge (see you next June?) is to spread out the topics as much as possible.
 Sometimes the topic ideas felt redundant.